Xephoney/Xephoney/README.md

 - 👋 Hi, I’m @Xephoney
 - 👀 I’m interested in game and app development
-- 🌱 I’m currently learning React and C++
+- 🌱 I’m currently studying at HINN, learning C++, OpenGL and Game Engine Architecture
-- 💞️ I’m looking to collaborate on game projects, mobile applications and webservices.
 - 📫 How to reach me: hans_olahoftun@hotmail.com

 <!---